yejipark0514/TimeSeriesAnalysis_CO2/README.md

 ## 6. Future CO2 Emissions Trends with Carbon Tax Implementation Using Triple Exponential Smoothing
 ![Forecast](https://github.com/yejipark0514/TimeSeriesAnalysis_CO2/assets/97747420/9ccccc6d-8022-4c20-a3b4-cc4bd6bbdc2c)

-Utilizing Triple Exponential Smoothing, I derived forecasts for the forthcoming 10 years' CO2 emissions in the United States.
-Following this, I extracted the impact of the Carbon Tax through Lasso regression, identifying it as -1.57.
-Subsequently, I integrated this effect into the Triple Exponential Smoothing model.
+Utilizing Triple Exponential Smoothing, I forecasted the next decade's CO2 emissions for the United States.
+Subsequently, I quantified the impact of the Carbon Tax using Lasso regression, determining it to be a reduction of -1.57 tonnes.
+This effect was then incorporated into the Triple Exponential Smoothing model to refine the projections.

 ## Conclusion and Future Directions